-•

-1980 LBS Protocol Ratification: 26.01.87

-1996 Amendments Acceptance of Amendments: 10.03.03
+1980 LBS Protocol Ratification: 26.01.87 1996 Amendments Acceptance of Amendments: 10.03.03

-293. Part I Legal Measures.
-In its national report, Greece claim that the legal framework governing LBS and activities, as required by Articles 5, 6 and 7 of the LBS Protocol, is in place.
+- 150. Part I Legal Measures.
+In its national report, Greece reports that the legal framework governing LBS and activities, as required by Articles 5 (General Obligations), 6 (Authorization or Regulation System) and 7 (Common Guidelines, Standards and Criteria) of the LBS Protocol, is in place.
 This framework is reported to cover all aspects of pollution sources (urban wastewater, industrial wastewater, solid wastes, etc.) in terms of the required necessary infrastructure (e.g. wastewater treatment plants, solid waste sanitary landfills), emission limit values (organics, heavy metals, etc.) and water quality issues (specific water quality objectives).
 In detail, by domestic legislation, transposing relevant EU Directives and Regulations (e.g. IPPC Directive), the Strategic Programme of Action for the Implementation of the LBS Protocol is reported to be met.
-This includes meeting the requirement of having a permitting system in place for discharges and pollutant releases, which in Greece involves the submission of an Environmental Impact Assessment (EIA) and the establishment of an enforcement system, which in Greece rests on the Environmental Inspectorate, in operation since 2004.

-294. Part II Allocation of Resources.
+This includes meeting the requirement of having a permitting system in place for discharges and pollutant releases, which in Greece involves the submission of an Environmental Impact Assessment (EIA) and the establishment of an enforcement system, which in Greece rests on the Environmental Inspectorate, in operation since 2004. - 151.
+Part II Allocation of Resources.
 The required permitting and enforcement system are reported to be in place under the established legal framework.
 Monitoring structures are also reported to be in place within the framework of the Water Framework Directive (WFD).
 Work is reported to be ongoing as to the establishment of monitoring programmes to evaluate National Action Plans (NAPs) effectiveness.